sheilsarda/ResearchNotes/tech_strategy/Gorilla_Game_Notes.md

 - For these benefits to be realized, the new products must be integrated into the world's existing systems, and the resultant whole product must be sellable through a sales channel. - That channel, in turn, must make a sale to the customer, who then must have the technical capabilities to internalize the new system.
 - At this point, if the end users adopt the new system, and it makes them more productive, then, and only then, do the economic buyers see a return on their purchase investment.

+### A Framework

+1. When evaluating tornado market opportunities, maintain focus on the state of the value chain, asking the following questions over and over again:
+	1. Can this value chain develop into a tornado mass market?

+		If the answer is no, leave the sector.
+There will be no gorillas coming around here anytime soon.
+If the answer is yes, continue.
+	1. If so, what conditions are currently holding it back?

+		This is where you earn your stripes as a gorilla gamer.
+Nobody ever really knows the answer to this question, so the goal is to assemble ideas about it, and then take your own view.
+That view will drive the next phase of your tornado watch, as represented by the final two questions.
+	1. Are these constraining conditions likely to be removed?

+		As an investor, you need to imagine what it might take to remove the obstacles you have identified as the key blocking forces holding back the tornado's formation.
+Once you have ideas, you can start evaluating the offers from particular companies to see if they might do the trick.
+	1. If so, when is the last remaining constraint likely to be removed, and by whom?

+		This is a key caveat about betting on any breakthrough in a traffic jam.
+It doesn't do any good if the jam just re-forms a mile or two down the highway.
+In other words, until the value chain is operating effectively end to end, no value gets through.
+That's why it is important to postulate the last remaining constraint.
+1. As you are looking at constraints and their removal, remember the critical factor is the need to overcome complexity.
+As we said, complexity comes in two main forms, each overcome by a characteristic enabler:
+	1. Adoption complexity, overcome by the killer app.
+	1. Solution complexity, overcome by a streamlined whole product.